tindrew/100-days-of-code/log.md

 ### Day 1: June 1, 2017
 #####

-**Today's Progress** Coded for 1 1/2 hours tonight.
+**Today's Progress** Coded for 1hr and 45 minutes tonight.
 Worked on my bootcamp course on UDEMY.
 Worked on Arrays and Array iteration using for loops.
-Moved the needle on the course frmo 40% to 41%.
+Moved the needle on the course frmo 40% to 41%. also started the javascript portion of FCC's beta curriculum.
+Completed 1 through 24.
 **Thoughts:** Feel pretty good about my start.
-Really hoping using this will keepme motivated to keep churning, and also keep me from hopping around too much, which I feel is why learning to code has been difficult for me.
+Really hoping using this will keep me motivated to keep churning, and also keep me from hopping around too much, which I feel is why learning to code has been difficult for me.

 **Link to work:** Nothing to show yet